 Why and How Did This Sex Stereotype Begin?

-Ok that was funny and sad at the same time and obviously you shouldn’t take put too much stock in it but it still doesn’t change the fact that this dammed stereotypes exists and I still don’t know why it’s so pervasive?
+Ok that was funny and sad at the same time and obviously you shouldn’t take offense or put too much stock into this poll but it still doesn’t change the fact that this dammed stereotypes exists and I still don’t know why it’s so pervasive?

 So I dug a little deeper.
 Not much.
 Just a little because you really don’t have to look far to find the answer.